chef/chef-web-docs/content/recipes.md

 ### Assign Dependencies

-If a cookbook has a dependency on a recipe that is located in another cookbook, that dependency must be declared in the metadata.rb file for that cookbook using the `depends` keyword.
+If a cookbook has a dependency on a recipe that's located in another cookbook, that dependency must be declared in the metadata.rb file for that cookbook using the `depends` keyword.

 {{< note >}}

-Declaring cookbook dependencies is not required with chef-solo.
+Declaring cookbook dependencies isn't required with chef-solo.

 {{< /note >}}